 There is an exception to this standard rule.
 If you have a defined contribution pension, and you start to draw money from it, the annual allowance reduces to £4,000 in some situations.

 Limits on the amount you can build up in your pension – lifetime allowance

-A lifetime allowance is the total amount you can have in your pension before a tax charge needs to be paid before taking benefits.
+A lifetime allowance is a total amount that you can have in your pension before a tax charge needs to be paid.
+This occurs before taking benefits.

 The lifetime allowance is £1 million for the tax year 2017/18.
 Any amount above this is subject to a tax charge of 25% if paid as pension or 55% if paid as a lump sum.

 You may be able to limit your exposure to these tax charges by applying to HMRC for protection.
 If you have applied for protection before the current limit was set, you may not be able to pay in more without losing that protection.

 With the state pension now commencing at later ages, it is more urgent than ever that you take control of your retirement planning.

 In the tax year 2017/2018, an individual’s CGT allowance is £11,300.